toyerinde/Getting-and-Cleaning-Data-Course-Project/README.md

 # CodeBook.md
 This is the code book that describes the variables, the data, and any transformations or work that was performed to clean up the raw data.
-This file contains the mapping between the descriptive names assigned to the dataframes columns generated with the run_analysis.R script and the features names in features.txt file in the raw dataset.
+This file contains the mapping between the descriptive names assigned to the dataframes columns and rows generated with the run_analysis.R script and the features names in features.txt  and activity_labels.txt files in the raw dataset.

 # tidy_dataset.csv
 CSV file containing the tidy data set generated with the run_analysis.R script.